Calus14/Jobs_Applier_AI_Agent_Linked_In/README.md

 ## Introduction

-Auto_Jobs_Applier_AIHawk is a cutting-edge, automated tool designed to revolutionize the job search and application process.
+This project is an extension of a cutting-edge, automated tool designed to revolutionize the job search and application process.
 In today's fiercely competitive job market, where opportunities can vanish in the blink of an eye, this program offers job seekers a significant advantage by leveraging the power of automation and artificial intelligence.

 ### The Challenge of Modern Job Hunting